Summary and Schedule

 - Achieve first results in performance optimization of their application

-- Access to a HPC system
+- Access to an HPC system

 - Example workload setup